AmyTinson/bash-scripting/README.md

-# bash-scripting
+# Bash Scripts
-A playground for different bash scripts
+A playground for different bash scripts - some useful, some not 😜